Skip to content

 • Source priority.
 Poetry’s priority = "supplemental" and priority = "explicit" on a [[tool.poetry.source]] have no direct uv equivalent.
 The index URL converts, but you set index precedence yourself in uv.

 • Empty extras.
-An extra only converts if its package is declared optional = true in [tool.poetry.dependencies].
-If it is not, the tool emits cli = [] and warns Could not find dependency "click" listed in "cli" extra.
+An extra converts only when the package it names is declared in [tool.poetry.dependencies].
+Declaration is what matters, not optional = true: a non-optional dependency still converts.
+When the package is absent from that table entirely, the tool emits cli = [] and warns Could not find dependency "click" listed in "cli" extra.
 Fix the Poetry file first, or add the dependency to [project.optional-dependencies] by hand.

 Map Poetry commands to uv